Excel Filter Keyboard Shortcut

 With filtering data quickly, you can easily navigate through menus or clicking through a mouse in less time.
 In this article, we discuss keyboard excel shortcuts used for the filter.

 How to Use Keyboard Shortcut For Filter in Excel?

 Let us understand Filter Shortcut in Excel with the below examples.

 Example #1 – Turn Filters ON or OFF in Excel

 We have given below sales data region wise.

-- Go to the DATA tab then, click on Filter option under the Sort & Filter section.
-Refer below screenshot.
+- Go to the DATA tab; then, click on the Filter option under the Sort & Filter section.
+Refer to the below screenshot.

 - We also can use the Keyboard Shortcut CTRL+SHIFT+L for turning On/Off the filters.

 - Once applying the filter, the drop-down filter menus will appear in the header row of your data.
-Refer below screenshot.
+Refer to the below screenshot.